-This guide covers every dimension of the 50K across all three plans: pricing, profit targets, MLL mechanics, rule differences, payout cadences, and which plan fits which trader profile.
-Paul has run multiple evaluations and funded accounts at Alpha Futures over 15 months of testing, with cumulative payouts around $8,000 across that period, so the framing in this guide reflects hands-on experience with the firm rather than only documentation review.
-That said, your trading style and goals are not Paul's, so use this guide as a starting point and verify the specifics that matter most to your decision against the live help center.
+This guide covers every dimension of the 50K across the two plans that offer it: pricing, profit targets, MLL mechanics, rule differences, payout cadences, and which plan fits which trader profile.
+I have run multiple evaluations and funded accounts at Alpha Futures over 15 months of testing, with two funded Premium accounts and recurring payouts across that period, so the framing in this guide reflects hands-on experience with the firm rather than only documentation review.
+That said, your trading style and goals are not mine, so use this guide as a starting point and verify the specifics that matter most to your decision against the live help center.

 Use this article as a planning document.
 Before you click purchase on any specific 50K plan, work through the cost scenarios, the rule fit, and the MLL math for your specific trading style.
 A 50K account is a meaningful financial commitment over a year of subscription, and the right choice depends on more than the headline monthly price.
 The most expensive mistake at this size is choosing the wrong plan for your style; the second most expensive is buying the right plan but treating it as smaller than it is and over-sizing positions on day one.